Updated October 7, 2020

 5 Tips for Maintaining a Healthy Tenant-Landlord Relationship

 When you’re a landlord, you want to get along well with your tenants.
-After all, you’ll interact with them on a regular basis, and you’re trusting them to treat you and your property with respect.
-You might even want to call them friends, but above all else, this is a business transaction.
+After all, you’ll interact with them regularly, and you’re trusting them to treat you and your property with respect.
+You might even want to call them friends, but this is a business transaction above all else.
 You need to understand the healthy boundaries and obligations of a tenant-landlord relationship.

 To avoid entering awkward situations with your tenants, here are some of the ways you can facilitate a healthy relationship with renters.
 These tips will start you out on the right foot and prevent things from getting messy, regardless of how long the tenants are renting or how much they’re paying.

 Selecting the right kind of renter to live on your property is one of the biggest stepping stones in building a healthy tenant-landlord relationship.
 That’s why thoroughly screening tenants when they apply is an absolute necessity.
 It may cost a little to request background checks and other information, but you’ll save a whole lot of money and energy by eliminating untrustworthy candidates with bad histories.

 You don’t have to complete the screening process all on your own.
 There are dozens of online services that will help you conduct criminal searches, evaluate past evictions, analyze finances, and take numerous steps to determine if an applicant is a good fit for your property.
 Check out some of the top options, like Tenant Verification and MySmartMove.

 Here are some red flags to watch out for while screening a potential tenant:

 - Have they bounced from place to place, never staying long?